Thermally Robust Cooperative Function in Mechanical Networks: Crossover Temperature

 \section{Crossover Temperature}

-The training protocol presented in Sec.~\ref{Network Tuning} is designed to achieve cooperative functionality when a strain is applied to either of the two binding sites at zero temperature.
+The tuning process presented in Sec.~\ref{Network Tuning} is designed to enhance cooperative function via bidirectional allostery at zero temperature.
 It means that the strain at the responding site approaches $\varepsilon_s\Delta$, where $\varepsilon_s$ is the strain applied to the other site.
 In a thermal environment, however, the network experiences fluctuating forces that strain all the springs.
 With increasing temperature, the fluctuating strain at one site is increasingly likely to reach the desired value even in the absence of externally applied strain at the other site.
 If that occurs, then binding at the target does not require binding at the source, so the functionality is destroyed.

 Here, we calculate the strain fluctuations at the target as a function of the temperature in the linear response regime.
-We define the crossover temperature $T^*$ as when one-$\sigma$ thermal fluctuations at the target without the source strain (orange dashed line in Fig.~\ref{fig2}A-C) reach $\hat{\Delta}$, the attained target strain when the source is applied (solid green line).
-This physical picture is conveyed for three different values of $\Delta$ in Fig.~\ref{fig2}A-C. For each value of $\Delta$ we show the mean strain at the target in the bound case (solid green) and the mean and standard deviation of the target strain in the unbound (orange) case as a function of the dimensionless temperature $\Theta=K_BT/\langle k_il_i^2\rangle$.
+We define the crossover temperature $T^*$ as when one-$\sigma$ thermal fluctuations at the target without the source strain (orange dashed line in Fig.~\ref{fig2}A-C), which we refer to as the ``unbound case", reach $\hat{\Delta}$, the attained target strain when the source is applied (solid green line), which we refer to as the ``bound case".
+This physical picture is conveyed for three different values of $\Delta$ in Fig.~\ref{fig2}A-C. For each value of $\Delta$ we show the mean strain at the target in the bound case (solid green) and the mean and standard deviation of the target strain in the unbound case (orange) as a function of the dimensionless temperature $\Theta=K_BT/\langle k_il_i^2\rangle$.
 The dimensionless temperature is scaled by $\varepsilon_s^2$ to offset the dependence of the crossover temperature on the input strain.

-As derived in \textit{Materials and Methods}, the strain fluctuations in linear response at the network's bonds can be written as a sum of contributions from the system's normal modes.
+As derived in \textit{Appendix \ref{apB}}, the strain fluctuations in linear response at the network's bonds can be written as a sum of contributions from the system's normal modes.
 We are interested in the fluctuations at the two binding sites.
 Each of them can be considered as a target for a source strain applied at the other site.
 The standard deviation of strain fluctuations at the target can be written as

 where $l_t$ is the equilibrium length of the target bond, $\vec{R}_t$ is the row of the rigidity matrix $\mathbf{R}$ corresponding to the target site, $m\omega^2_j$ is the eigenvalue corresponding to eigenvector $\vec{e_j}$ of mode $j$, and the sum over eigenmodes excludes the trivial zero modes corresponding to global translations and rotations.